taw10/crystfel/INSTALL.md

 * [Seedee](https://gitlab.desy.de/fs-sc/seedee) (for streaming data serialised with Seedee)
 * [cJSON](https://github.com/DaveGamble/cJSON/) \[\*\] (extra dependency if Seedee is found)
 * [Pandoc](https://pandoc.org/) (to convert documentation to `man` format)

-Most of the dependencies mentioned above should be available from your Linux distribution's package manager, or from [Homebrew](https://brew.sh/) on Mac OS.
-We emphatically recommend against trying to install GTK, Cairo, Pango or gdk-pixbuf from source.

 Dependencies marked with \[\*\] above will be downloaded and compiled automatically by Meson if they are not available on the system.